 - Extension Hose: For reaching under seats and into the trunk.

-Filtration System: Don’t Forget the HEPA Filter
+Filtration System: the HEPA Filter

 The filter is what traps fine dust, pollen, and allergens, preventing them from being blown back into your car’s air.
 A HEPA filter is the gold standard, capturing 99.97% of particles.
 This is especially important for allergy sufferers.
 Vacuums with washable, reusable filters can also save you money in the long run.